 3. It Could Be Due to a Medical Issue

 Medical issues often cause dogs to have accidents in the house.
-Gastrointestinal issues, dementia, diabetes, and other health conditions can lead to incontinence.
+Gastrointestinal issues, dementia or Canine Cognitive Dysfunction Syndrome, diabetes, and other health conditions can lead to incontinence.
 This can cause potty training regression in dogs.

 If it’s a medical issue, there will usually be other symptoms aside from accidents inside the house.
 So, keep an eye out for things like fever, vomiting, excessive drooling, and other symptoms to never ignore in your dog.

 If you see any of them, make sure you visit the vet.
-You should start with a vet visit anyway if your dog is showing signs of potty training regression, but it is essential to go as soon as possible if you see other symptoms too.
+It could just be a urinary tract infection, but you should start with a vet visit anyway if your dog is showing signs of potty training regression.
+It is essential to go as soon as possible if you see other symptoms too.